 You can’t leave, Kimberley said, moving toward her.
 I was half asleep until you came.
 You’re the first person I’ve talked to in ages.
 Don’t go.

 Alice waited for Isolde out on the street, wondering about Betty-who-probably-killed-her-husband and Ethan, sharp and dark and unsettling.
 No, not unsettling, surprising.
 There might be layers there.
-Of course, layers of what was the real question.
+Of course, layers of what was the question.

 Isolde came down the steps, her black-streaked white beehive shining under the streetlight.